anthraxx/cowfortune/README.md

 To purge the cowfortune script including the configuration:

     make purge

+To test the environment and requirements:

+    make test

+To clean the local environment:

+    make clean

 The default installation location is `/usr/games` and could be overriden by